 The user “jsmith” needs the adequate privileges to execute this request.
 That is, the execution engine will apply the privileges, row restrictions, etc. that are granted to the user “jsmith”.

 In the Denodo Monitoring Tool and other monitoring data, there will be a connection opened by the user “denodo_svc_project_1” and the queries are executed by the user “jsmith”.

 A user with the role “impersonator” should not publish a web service without authentication.
 Anyone that knew the existence of this web service could impersonate any user without knowing any credentials, just by adding this header and the user name to impersonate.

 When impersonating a user from a REST web service, the queries to data sources with pass-through session credentials will fail because neither the web service nor the execution engine knows the password of the user.

 With the default configuration, REST web services create a pool of connections to Virtual DataPort to avoid having to open a connection for each request.
 When impersonating a user, this pool is still in use because the service creates the sessions over existing connections.

-This information only applies to REST web services, not SOAP web services nor the RESTful web service.
+This feature of impersonating users is available in REST web services, not in SOAP web services nor the RESTful web service.